 - you have overly-tight calf muscles

 Your doctor will more than likely ask for an X-ray of your foot to rule out any issues with the bones there, such as a stress fracture.
 Ruling out the need for a cast or splint, your doctor may suggest rest, icing your heel, taking pain medication, doing some stretches, and possibly even losing some weight and/or getting a new pair of shoes.
 In severe cases, a steroid injection may even be a recommendation.

 Failing finding a cure with these solutions, complementary medicine has a lot it can offer to help relieve you of your heel pain.
-Acupuncture and TCM can help reduce swelling and improve your body's ability to heal itself.
+Acupuncture can help reduce swelling and improve your body's ability to heal itself.
 Massage therapy is also excellent for treating plantar fasciitis, as therapeutic work on the muscle tissue in the area can help reduce your pain tremendously.

 Contact us for a FREE consultation on how natural therapy can help you with plantar fasciitis.